On optimizing discrete Morse functions: Critical cell cancellation via multi-graph face posets

-Applications will be given after we develop a way of determining when a gradient path between a single pair of critical cells in a lexicographic discrete Morse function is reversible.
-We have found that result and the result of this section most useful when applied jointly.
+Section ~\ref{lex} will provide a way of determining when a gradient path between a single pair of critical cells in a lexicographic discrete Morse function is reversible.
+This result and Theorem ~\ref{acyclic} appear to be most useful when applied jointly.